 What’s your goal?
 Be very clear about the reason you’re writing a blog post.

 Otherwise, you will keep writing them and you won’t even know whether you’re doing good or bad.

-If you’re just starting out as coach/consultant then my suggestion would be to focus on getting a few clients first.
+If you’re just starting out as a coach/consultant then my suggestion would be to focus on getting a few clients first.
 And, how do you get these initial clients?
-I have discussed about this in the post – The 7 Practical Marketing Strategies For Your Coaching Business
+I have discussed this in the post – The 7 Practical Marketing Strategies For Your Coaching Business

-On the other hand, if you’ve a few clients and you’ve decided that you’re going to write blog posts to grow your business and generate more leads every month then here are my 3 suggestions for you:
+On the other hand, if you’ve got a few clients and you’ve decided that you’re going to write blog posts to grow your business and generate more leads every month then here are my 3 suggestions for you:

 - Write functional content in your coaching niche

 - Find out the people who influence your audience